Five Spiritual Practices That Will Pay Big Dividends in Your Life

 Here are five disciplines that quickly came to mind:

-• Read and meditate on at least one Scripture verse every day.
+1. Read and meditate on at least one Scripture verse every day.
 Lysa TerKeurst, New York Times bestselling author and speaker and President of Proverbs 31 Ministries, says she chooses only one verse each day because her mind is not capable of processing more than that.
-Maybe even work on memorizing passages (join my son and I as we participate in Ann Voskamp’s Romans Project where we memorize three chapters of Romans this year).
+Maybe even work on memorizing passages (my son and I participated in Ann Voskamp’s Romans Project where we memorized three chapters of Romans).

 All of these are practices that can be incorporated easily into any lifestyle.
 They are small changes that can make a dramatic difference in your faith.